 Employees must understand that FMLA retaliation and disability discrimination claims under the ADA claims are tricky and hard for non-employment lawyers to handle on their own.
 Heck, even the trial judge in the United States District Court for the Eastern Michigan District got it wrong the first time around.

 If you feel that you are being denied leave rights under the Family Medical Leave Act (FMLA) or are being discriminated against because of your disability or a request for an accommodation at work, you should call the right attorney as quickly as possible to schedule a free and confidential consultation.
 The phone number to contact an Ohio attorney for FMLA help is 866-797-6040.
 While you focus on your disability and medical needs, let our employment law attorneys focus on your medical leave and disability rights.

 This employment law website is an advertisement.
 The materials available at the top of this medical leave page and on this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “how do I get medical leave under the FMLA?”, “what should I do when my job won’t give me medical leave?”, “can my boss deny me medical leave?”, “what should I do if I was fired because I’m disabled?”, or “is my employer allowed to…?”, your best option is to contact the best Ohio employment attorney to obtain advice with respect to FMLA and disability discrimination questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of the Spitz law firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.